microsoft/terminal/doc/user-docs/UsingProfiles.md

 Starting with Windows 10 1809, you can install the native OpenSSH component.
 Details can be found [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).

+Additionally you may want to use more recent version of OpenSSH client, which can be found [here](https://github.com/PowerShell/Win32-OpenSSH).

 Assuming that you've installed the OpenSSH client and configured the required authentication:

 ```json